ProductionEXP/Python-One-Word-Story/README.md

   Exit        - Exits admin mode
   End         - Ends the script

-  If you enter in a command that is not listed it will just return you to the original menu.

 ### To change either the username or password for admin mode

   Windows